headercom

 Example of Loan Agreement

-This loan carries an annual interest rate of 15%, calculated on the remaining principal balance from the agreement date until complete repayment.
+This loan carries interest at 15% annually, computed on the remaining principal balance from this agreement date until complete loan repayment.

 Repayment